EP position and how to estimate a dead reckoning position in nautical navigation and a boat log book and dr position.

 The helmsman will be unable to steer a direct course if the destination is upwind so the course achieved is logged along with the time, new heading every time the boat tacks.

-A Dead Reckoning position (DR) is plotted on the chart by drawing the course that has been steered from the last known position and measuring off the distance sailed.
+A Dead Reckoning DR position, when navigating, is plotted on the chart by drawing the course that has been steered from the last known position and measuring off the distance sailed.